sparrowwallet/sparrow/README.md

 `./gradlew jpackage`

 Note that to build the Windows installer, you will need to install [WiX](https://github.com/wixtoolset/wix3/releases).

+If you get the error message `Unsupported class file major version 63`, then you are using Java 19, which won't work.
+Downgrade to Java 17 or 18.

 When updating to the latest HEAD